 10.)
 Visualize a ii V iii Vi

-Once you work on these key-by-key visualization exercises for a while, start testing yourself on the fly in a similar manner as the quiz presented at the beginning of this article.
+Once you work on these key-by-key visualization exercises for a while, start mentally quizzing yourself on the fly in a similar manner as the quiz presented at the beginning of this lesson.

-Next time you’re in the dentist’s office, riding the bus, or just going to bed, run through some key-by-key visualization with a few tests thrown in there.
-A few minutes a day and you’ll feel way more solid in all keys.
+Next time you’re commuting, exercising, or just lying in bed, run through some key-by-key visualization with a few quizzes thrown in there.
+A few minutes a day and you’ll become way more solid thinking and playing in all keys.